Welcome! Since I interpret history for a living, I should share a little of my own.

 7) I completed my BA in Communication at Alverno College-Milwaukee and it was on to graduate school to pursue my goal: being a European tour guide for the PBS personality I so admired: Rick Steves.
 I decided to study Art History (European, of course) and Italian – and to take a Rick Steves tour.
 Things were going along fine: I was specializing in Bernini and studied in Italy for a semester and took that Rick Steves tour – of Florence and Siena – and the tour guide even let me lead a little bit of it!
 Toward the end of grad school, I was indeed hired by Rick Steves and worked one season in Europe as an assistant tour guide.

 8) But a couple of things changed my course.
-I had been working at Ashland, The Henry Clay Estate in Lexington, KY and absolutely loving it.
+I had been working at Ashland, The Henry Clay Estate in Lexington, KY and was absolutely devoted to it.
 Further, as a teaching assistant in grad school, I happened to catch another professor begin her class after ours… and I stopped and listened, transfixed.
 This phenomenal professor was Wallis Miller and the class was 20th Century Architecture.
 I immediately made arrangements to get into her class – and to make sure Architecture would still fit under the Art History program I was already deeply into.

 9) I left Bernini and European tour guiding behind and instead focused on the history of Ashland as a public-private place (and fascinating architectural hybrid), took on museum studies and architectural history courses with Wallis Miller and was incredibly fortunate to have her as my mentor and thesis director.
 She challenged, encouraged, and inspired me.
 I am writing a book based on my thesis: Ashland, The Henry Clay Estate as House Museum: Private Home and Public Destination.